-▶ We partnered with KPMG to analyze our local competitive grantmaking over the past few years.
+► We partnered with KPMG to analyze our local competitive grantmaking over the past few years.
 This analysis studied the racial and ethnic makeup of nonprofits funded by the Charlotte Mecklenburg Community Foundation - our primary grantmaking arm - and the populations served by such grants.
-This data provides a baseline and roadmap for a option - the ESG Long-Term Growth Pool - in which nearly half of the portfolio's assets are managed by Minority or Women Business Enterprises, or by diverse investment teams.
+This data provides a baseline and roadmap for a more inclusive grantmaking process.

+► We launched a new investment option - the ESG Long-Term Growth Pool - in which nearly half of the portfolio's assets are managed by Minority or Women Business Enterprises, or by diverse investment teams.